Rohozhnyi-Illia/Task-Master/README.md

 ## Notes

-- First version of the project; no email integration yet
+- Added email verification for registration and password recovery
 - Backend must be running for frontend to function correctly
+- Pagination improves performance on task-heavy dashboards

 ## Author